 See A Church Set In A Cave

-There is another cave worth seeing in Kythira – the impressive Cave of Kalamos.
+Another cave worth seeing in Kythira is the impressive Cave of Kalamos.
 Like the Cave of Agia Sofia, this cave also houses a small church – the Church of Agia Sofia, which is found at the cave entrance.
 You will marvel at the idea of the work this must have taken to build.

-The cave and church were dated using the Neolithic ceramics, which were found in the cave believed to be from the 6th Century.
+The cave and church were dated using Neolithic ceramics, which were found in the cave and believed to be from the 6th century.

 Adventure Into The Castle Of Mylopotamos

-The castle is actually a medieval village that was inhabited until the 1950s.
+The castle is a medieval village that was inhabited until the 1950s.
 It is also called “Kato Hora” and is very interesting because much of the building is still preserved relatively well.